-In addition to the risk factors above and other information set forth in this Report, you should consider carefully the factors discussed in Part I "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended September 30, 2012, which could materially affect our business, financial condition and/or operating results.
+In addition to the risk factor above and other information set forth in this Report, you should consider carefully the factors discussed in Part I "Item 1A.
+Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended September 30, 2012 and in Part II "Item 1A.
+Risk Factors" in our Quarterly Report on Form 10-Q for the quarter ended December 31, 2012, which could materially affect our business, financial condition and/or operating results.
+The risks described above, in our Annual Report on Form 10-K and our prior Quarterly Report on Form 10-Q are not the only risks facing PennantPark Investment.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially and adversely affect our business, financial condition and/or operating results.